cozyflexing/cozyflexing/README.md

 - 👋 Hi, I’m @cozyflexing
-- 👀 I’m interested in anything coding, blockchain and F1
+- 👀 I’m interested in anything Python and F1
-- 🌱 I’m currently learning Solidity and Python
+- 🌱 Django is pretty cool
 - 📫 How to reach me cozyflexing@gmail.com